scalatra/scalatra-website/content/getting-started/ide-support.md

 project will work as expected in the IDE.

 ```
-$ ./sbt
+$ sbt
 > eclipse
 ```
-Be sure to re-run `./sbt eclipse` every time you add or update a dependency in `project/build.scala`.
+Be sure to re-run `sbt eclipse` every time you add or update a dependency in `project/build.scala`.

 ### Debugging in Eclipse